PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Experiments

 \textbf{Experimental setting:} We evaluate PASCO's impact on computational time and partition quality by comparing clustering methods with and without PASCO.
 Graphs are clustered using SC, CSC, Louvain, Leiden, MDL, and Infomap, then re-clustered by applying PASCO combined with the same clustering algorithms.
 Except for CSC, which we re-implemented in Python due to it being only available in Matlab, standard implementations were used.
 The compression factor $\rho$ is fixed at 10, and coarsening repetitions $R$ vary in $\{1, 3, 5, 10, 15\}$.
 Partition quality is assessed using AMI for agreement with ground truth and intrinsic scores like modularity, gnCut, and DL.
 For these scores, the relative difference $(s_\textnormal{est} - s_\textnormal{true}) / s_\textnormal{true}$ is reported, where $s_\textnormal{est}$ and $s_\textnormal{true}$ are the scores of the, respectively, estimated and ground-truth partitions.
 We also compute the total computational time for each method and report the ratio between PASCO running time and the one of the standalone clustering method.
 See the paragraph below for some precision on how computational time is measured.
 The results are in Figure~\ref{fig:real_ytime}.
-To guide the reader, we extract first a simpler example in \Cref{fig:real_example}.
-For completeness, as we present relative measures for both computational time and clustering quality, we provide the numerical results in the tables in \Cref{app:real_data_tables}.
+We explain how to read it on a simpler example in \Cref{fig:real_example}.
+For completeness, tables of \Cref{app:real_data_tables} provide the numerical results.

 \textbf{Measuring Computational time:} To measure computational time, we record the duration from start to finish.
 Since PASCO relies on parallelization, we run each clustering method on a single core, whether used alone or with PASCO.
 This ensures that PASCO's parallelization does not conflict with that of the clustering methods, allowing us to evaluate PASCO's speedup effect.
 Consequently, clustering methods optimized with parallelization will have diminished performance, so comparisons between algorithms based on computational time are not meaningful.
 However, we can effectively analyze PASCO's impact on individual clustering methods.
 Extending PASCO to support parallelized clustering across multiple cores or machines is beyond the scope of this article.